Hotmoka/hotmoka/README.md

 The latest version of the tool can be downloaded from [https://github.com/Hotmoka/hotmoka/releases](https://github.com/Hotmoka/hotmoka/releases).
-Its source code is maintained inside the main distribution of the Hotmoka project, at [https://github.com/Hotmoka/hotmoka](https://github.com/Hotmoka/hotmoka), in the submodule `io-hotmoka-tools`.
+Its source code is maintained inside the main distribution of the Hotmoka project, at [https://github.com/Hotmoka/hotmoka](https://github.com/Hotmoka/hotmoka), in the submodule `io-hotmoka-moka`.
 We report below the installation instructions of `moka`.
 In order to run the tool, you need Java JDK version 11 (or higher) installed in your computer and a recent version of Maven.